Jonathon Crawford: Team Texas

 In July 2020, Crawford signed on to play for Team Texas of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.

 Chicago Dogs

 On April 1, 2021, Crawford signed with the Chicago Dogs of the American Association of Professional Baseball.
 Crawford struggled to a 9.36 ERA in 14 appearances with the Dogs and was released on July 19.

 High Point Rockers

 On August 7, 2021, Crawford signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+In 21 games down the stretch, he posted a 4-0 record and 2.70 ERA with 33 strikeouts in 23.1 innings pitched.
 He became a free agent following the season.

 On April 8, 2022, Crawford re-signed with the Rockers for the 2022 season.
-Crawford made 29 appearances for the Rockers, pitching to a 4.82 ERA with 44 strikeouts in 28.0 innings of work before he was released on August 8.
+Crawford made 29 appearances for the Rockers, pitching to a 4.82 ERA with 44 strikeouts in 28 innings of work before he was released on August 8.
+On April 6, 2023, Crawford re-signed with the Rockers.

+Staten Island FerryHawks

+On April 28, 2023, Crawford signed with the Staten Island FerryHawks of the Atlantic League.
+He made 2 starts for the FerryHawks, surrendering 5 runs (8 earned) on 12 hits and 5 walks with 5 strikeouts in 7 1/3 innings of work.
+Crawford was released on June 6.

+Charleston Dirty Birds

+On June 11, 2023, Crawford signed with the Charleston Dirty Birds of the Atlantic League.
+After 2 games for Charleston, in which he logged a 6.23 ERA with 5 strikeouts in 4 1/3 innings, Crawford was released by the team on June 20.

+In October 2023, Crawford retired from professional baseball and became a real estate agent.

 Personal life

-Crawford's brother, Kutter, is also a professional baseball player and made his MLB debut in 2021 with the Boston Red Sox.
+Crawford's brother, Kutter, is also a professional baseball player.
+Kutter made his MLB debut in 2021 with the Boston Red Sox.